HTTP-RPC/Kilo/README.md

 Arguments are passed either via the query string or in the request body, like an HTML form.
 Results are generally returned as JSON, although operations that do not return a value are also supported.

 ## GET
-The `GET` method is used to retrive information from the server.
+The `GET` method is used to retrive information from the server. `GET` arguments are passed in the query string.
 For example, the following request might be used to obtain data about a calendar event:

     GET /calendar?eventID=101